chris-lovejoy/site/_posts/04 Self Management Productivity/2025-01-27-personal-ai-coach.md

 See the setup video linked above (ie. this [video](https://www.loom.com/share/77084c5106304dd88630e09c28342bfe)) for a walkthrough of the BMO plug-in setup

-NOTE: this works as of Jan 2025, using version 2.3.3 of the BMO Plug-in.
+NOTE: this works as of Feb 2025, using version 2.3.3 of the BMO Plug-in.
 If things change and this doesn't work, it may be worth downloading that specific version

 #### 5. (Optional) Set up local models with ollama
 Download Ollama [here](https://ollama.com/) then run ollama with your selected models, eg.: